-The groundwork for Support Vector Machines was provided by \cite{vapnik1974theory} and \cite{vapnik1999nature}.
-A regression version of SVM, named Support Vector Regression (SVR), was introduced in \cite{Drucker1997}.
+The groundwork for support vector machine was provided by \cite{vapnik1974theory} and \cite{vapnik1999nature}.
+A regression version of that, named support vector regression, was introduced in \cite{Drucker1997}.
 Based on selected kernel $k(x,y)$, a predictive model with input features $\mathbf{x}$ is given by

 for vectors $(\alpha_1,\ldots,\alpha_N)$ and $(\alpha_1^*,\ldots,\alpha_N^*)$ and support vector $v_i$.
 Here we use the radial kernel $k(x,y)=\exp(-\dfrac{\sum_i (x_i-y_i)^2}{\gamma})$.
 The set of parameters is given by $w$.
 The primal objective function is